-- This is subject to change following Dept of Social Services recommendations.
+- This is subject to change following the Department of Social Services recommendations.

-- Students must wear a mask while on the YMCA bus.
-Siblings can ride on the same seat together.
-Buses will be cleaned with recommended disinfectant and cleaner regularly.
+- Students must wear a mask while on the YMCA bus, with no more than two students per seat.
+Buses will be regularly cleaned and disinfected.

 Child Care Activities